-- (i) The direct beneficiaries are NOT people who are being helped to adapt, but to ecosystems and species. - (ii) Outcome indicators focus on measurements on ecosystems and species and NOT on the impact on people.
+- (i) The direct beneficiaries are people who are being helped to adapt, but NOT through ecosystem management and conservation. - (i) Outcome indicators focus on measurements on the adaptation impact on people.

-Ecosystem-based adaptation
+Ecosystem-based Adaptation

-- (i) The direct beneficiaries are the people who are being helped to adapt. - (ii) Outcome indicators focus on measurements on the impact on people.
+- (i) The direct beneficiaries are the people who are being helped to adapt through ecosystem management and conservation. - (ii) Outcome indicators focus on measurements on the state of ecosystem services and their adaptation impact on people.

 Figure 5.
-Example of different attributes between EbA and adaptation focused on ecosystems.
+Difference between adaptation based on ecosystems, CbA and EbA.

-Case studies and literature indicate that ecosystem-based approaches can be flexible, costeffective and broadly applicable approaches for reducing the impacts of climate change.10 A critical aspect of the ecosystem-based approach is that it can be applied to diverse ecosystems and geographical scales - local, national, regional and global.11 Thus, due to its multi-sectoral and multi-scale characteristics, it can integrate a variety of disciplines, stakeholders, and institutions, so that they can work at a range of governance levels and can influence decision-making.12
+Case studies and literature indicate that ecosystem-based approaches can be flexible, cost-effective and broadly applicable approaches for reducing the impacts of climate change.
+A critical aspect of the ecosystem-based approach is that it can be applied to diverse ecosystems and geographical scales - local, national, regional and global.
+Thus, due to its multi-sectoral and multi-scale characteristics, it can integrate a variety of disciplines, stakeholders, and institutions, so that they can work at a range of governance levels and can influence decision-making.

 In order to be able to answer the question "Is the adaptation measure designed with the EbA approach or not?".
-The EbA measures should consider the following criteria: 1) Help people adapt to the adverse effects of climate change; 2) Use sustainably biodiversity and ecosystem services; and 3) Forms part of a larger climate adaptation strategy.13
+The EbA measures should consider the following criteria: 1) Help people adapt to the adverse effects of climate change; 2) Uses biodiversity and ecosystem services sustainably; and 3) Forms part of a larger climate adaptation strategy (See Figure 6).13